ReaganCn/filewatch/README.md

 ## Contribution

-For help with the bot, for now, you are free to create an issue.
-Contribution details are still work in progress.
+Contribution details and guidelines are still work in progress.

 -------------------------